autoplot/documentation/javadoc/org/autoplot/pngwalk/PngWalkTool.md

-# org.autoplot.pngwalk.PngWalkToolGUI for browsing PNGWalks, or sets of PNG images.
-These typically contain files named to make a time series, such as
+# org.autoplot.pngwalk.PngWalkTool

- product_$Y$m$d.png, but this can browse any set of images using wildcards.
+GUI for browsing PNGWalks, or sets of PNG images.
+These typically contain files named to make a time series, such as product_$Y$m$d.png, but this can browse any set of images using wildcards.
 This provides a number of views of the images, such as a grid of thumbnails and the coverflow view which shows an image and the preceding and succeeding images.
  This also contains a hook to get back into Autoplot, if product.vap (or vap named like the images) is found.

-PngWalkTool( )
+# PngWalkTool( )
 Creates new form PngWalkTool

 ***